fwestenberg/reolink_dev/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.
+Please make sure this bug is NOT about the Reolink HACS integration, only for the new Reolink HA integration.

 **To Reproduce**
-Steps to reproduce the behavior:
+Steps to reproduce the behavior.
+Pleaee provide the error from the log if possible.
-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error

 **Expected behavior**
 A clear and concise description of what you expected to happen.